 Winter is my favorite season in Denali National Park.
 It is empty.
-I rarely run into anyone, and when I do it might be a quick passing in the parking lot.
+I rarely run into anyone, and when I do, it might be a quick passing in the parking lot.
 Early spring is nice too, but the landscape doesn’t have the vibrant colors that summer and autumn bring.
-Summer is beautiful, but once the tourist season starts and the buses are running it’s tough to do day trips and find yourself alone.
+Summer is beautiful, but once the tourist season starts and the buses run, it’s tough to do day trips and find yourself alone on well-established trails.

-Granted, most of the people I’ve met on the buses on the park road have been great, friendly, awesome to talk to.
+Granted, most of the people I’ve met on the buses on the Park Road have been great, friendly, and awesome to talk to.
 But there are always a few that really push my buttons.
-I’ve stepped off shuttles in the park long before my destination a couple of times because of the company.
-Also, the mosquitoes in the summer can be almost as annoying as some of the tourists.
+Because of the company, I’ve stepped off shuttles in the park long before my destination on more than one occasion.
+Also, the mosquitoes in the summer can be as annoying as some tourists, or worse.
 At least the tourists bring a bit of money into the state.
-But winter lacks the constant swatting at bugs and rolling my eyes when overhearing things like, “HEY!
-Where’s Mount McKinley at?!”, or “Do you think that smaller bear is that bigger bear’s cub?” from the seat behind me.
+Winter lacks the constant swatting at bugs and rolling my eyes when overhearing things like, “HEY!
+Where’s Mount McKinley at?!”, “Are there penguins here?” or “Do you think that small bear is that bigger bear’s cub?” from the seat behind me.
 Winter is a different experience altogether.

 Winter in the park is nearly monochrome.
 The sky brings the only color with the brief window of blue, but mostly golden colors of the hours-long sunrise and sunsets.
 And it’s quiet.
 So breathtakingly quiet.
-Some of the most popular trails in the summer are completely empty in February.
-Which is good, because access becomes much more difficult when you can only get 3-15 miles into the park on a single road.
+Some of the most popular trails in the summer are almost completely empty in February and March.
+This makes for some great, uninterrupted landscape photography since, typically, the only people in view are the ones you are with.

-Last winter we visited Denali National Park three separate times just to do some day hikes.
+In the winter of 2019, we visited Denali National Park three separate times to do some day hikes.
 Here I describe some of the conditions at the time (which will vary year-to-year).
 In February, we hiked the Healy Overlook Trail (as well as the Meadow View Trail and Roadside Hiking Trail at the park entrance), the Savage Alpine Loop, and then the Savage River Loop and extension in March.
 These are definitely three of the most traveled trails in summer, but we never saw another person on any trip (except on the road).
 These are my three most recommended hikes this time of the year.
 I try to do at least one or two of these every year.

 Trail conditions varied greatly.
 The Healy Overlook Trail was well-traveled and packed down until we were above the treeline.
 There was deep snow past the end of the trail to Mt.
 Healy.
-This was a very low snow year and in multiple spots, we could see bare ground.
+This was a very low snow year; we could see the bare ground in multiple spots.
 This made for really easy walking down low in the trees.
 We still had some daylight to kill when we got down to the base of the trail, so we made a loop of the Meadow View Trail and the Roadside Hiking Trail (part of the Denali Entrance Trails).
 I had my closest encounter with a snowshoe hare on the Roadside Hiking Trail.
 I could almost touch the little guy.

 The Savage Alpine Trail ranged from deep snow at the base to just a dusting at the top and ice covered by a thin layer of snow.
 There were definitely a few uncontrolled surprise slips while walking and eventually put on microspikes.
 We managed to get a fairly close view of some Dall Sheep only a few hundred meters above the top of the trail.
 That was one of my first large mammal sightings in the park in winter.

-The Savage River Loop was also nearly snow-free but had some stretches of water ice that really required some kind of traction system.
+The Savage River Loop was also nearly snow-free but had some water ice stretches that required some traction system.
 If you want to head out on the trails here in winter, it’s definitely a good idea to bring some traction like Microspikes and snowshoes (or skis!).
-The canyon beyond the trail is rocky and parts are ice-covered and a bit steep, but usually easy walking.
+The canyon beyond the trail is rocky, and parts are ice-covered and a bit steep, but usually an easy walk.